8 min read

 Timeframe Before execution begins During execution and iteration

-Output Clear decision lens Go to market plan and GTM plan
+Output Clear decision lens Go to market plan and gtm plan

 Flexibility Changes only when assumptions break Adjusts continuously based on evidence